tinkertrain/generator-starter/README.md

 - Concat
 - Livereload

+Install it running

+	~ npm install generator-starter

-To use simply type in the command line:
+And then to use simply type in the command line:

     ~ yo starter